coffee beans

 Intense.

-It doesn’t matter how tired you are, or how desperately in need of caffeine you are, the taste matters and you want whatever variation of “eye coffee” you’re making to still taste great.
-So, what does this cup of pure electricity taste like?
-Well, as you probably guessed, it’s pretty intense.
+It doesn’t matter how tired you are or how desperately in need of caffeine you are; the taste matters.
+So, what does a cup of pure electricity taste like?
+Well, as you probably guessed, it’s intense and in your face.

-Don’t get me wrong, this isn’t a negative as the intensity of the flavor really married well with the overtly full-body.
-It felt like a genuinely different coffee experience, rather than just an attempt to stay awake forever.
+Don’t get me wrong, this isn’t a negative… as long as you know what to expect.
+The intensity of flavor worked with the fuller body to make a genuinely different coffee experience, rather than just an attempt to stay awake forever.

 labels or names icon

-Red Eye seems to be the most common name for this coffee, but like almost everything, there are different names in certain parts of the country.
+Red Eye is, by far, the most common name for this coffee.
+But there are fun twists on the name in different parts of the country.

 conclusion icon